northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Checkpointing will allow you to:

- * Create resilient workflows in the existence of faults.
+ * Create resilient workflows in the existence of faults
- * Overcome most scheduler resource time limitations.
+ * Overcome most scheduler resource time limitations
- * Implement an early error detection approach by inspecting intermediate results.
+ * Implement an early error detection approach by inspecting intermediate results

 The Checkpointing technique
 ================================